zhenlab-ltri/TrackStim/documentation/behaviour-optogenetics/troubleshooting.md

 ### Known problems

+#### General strategy
+Here is what to do when you notice strange behaviour while running an imaging job and you don't know what to do:
+1. Stop the imaging job
+2. Restart micromanager
+3. Setup TrackStim again

 #### Live mode stops
 Sometimes during an image acquisition task, micromanager live mode stops and the same image will be shown continuously.